Respect for Human Rights

 Initiatives

-Dissemination of the Action Guidelines
+Dissemination of policy

 Human rights-related education and training